saulo-chaves/May_b_useful/README.md

 ## Tools
 "recod" function - straigthfoward way for recoding the data set

-"crossvalid" function - Perform cross-validations to test the predictive ability of genomic prediction models: CV1, CV2, CV0 and CV00
+"assignation" function - Divides the data into fold within repetitions to perform cross-validation

-"crossvalid_p" function - Same as "crossvalid", but with parallelization
+"crossvalid" function - Performs cross-validations to test the predictive ability of genomic prediction models: CV1, CV2, CV0 and CV00

 ## Disclaimer